Nagaoka spin-valley ordering in silicene quantum dots: Theory

 \subsection{Calculations for three electrons}

-We look for signatures of Nagaoka ordering effects in the system of three excess electrons in a quadruple quantum dot.
-The electron-electron interaction for gapless graphene flakes can lead to generation of electron and hole pairs so that only the confined charge and not the number of electrons is a good quantum number \cite{egger}.
+The electron-electron interaction for gapless graphene flakes leads to generation of electron and hole pairs \cite{egger}.
 In the calculations that follow for the three-electron system the typical total interaction energy is about 60 meV, i.e. $\simeq 20$ meV per electron pair, i.e. much lower than the potential bias between the sublattices.
-Since the interaction energy is lower than the energy gap and the considered quantum dot does not support confinement of holes we neglect the effects of pair-generation by Coulomb interaction \cite{egger} and assume that the number of conduction band electrons is fixed \cite{c2}.
-In both the atomistic method and in the continuum approximation we diagonalize the Hamiltonian in the basis of three-electron wave functions constructed by the lowest-energy 48 confined eigenstates of the conduction band that produces the basis of 17 296 Slater determinants.
+Since the interaction energy is lower than the field-induced energy gap and the considered quantum dot does not support confinement of holes we neglect the effects of pair generation by Coulomb interaction \cite{egger} and assume that the number of conduction band electrons is fixed \cite{c2}.
+In both the atomistic method and in FEM we diagonalize the Hamiltonian in the basis of three-electron wave functions constructed by the lowest-energy 48 confined eigenstates of the conduction band that produces the basis of 17 296 Slater determinants.

 The Hamiltonian for the system of interacting electrons is

 where ${d}^{\dagger}_{i}$ is the electron creation operator for the energy level $E_i$.
 The two-electron Coulomb matrix elements that

 with $\kappa=e^2/(4\pi\epsilon\epsilon_0)$.
 We take $\epsilon_0=4.5$ for the dielectric constant, that corresponds to SiO$_2$ or thin layers of Al$_2$O$_3$ \cite{al2o3groner,birey} applied as a matrix embedding the silicene monolayer.